GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

 7. Kubernetes Secret to be binded with the service account
     https://cloud.google.com/kubernetes-engine/docs/concepts/secret

+    Alternatively, instead of using Kubernetes Secret, Workload Identity federation can be used (recommended approach).
+More details in **Authentication** section below.

 ### Profiles for running the dbt project
 Check in the /dbt-project/.dbt/profiles.yml, you will find 2 options to run the dbt:
 1. local